James Marine

 Upper Neches River Municipal Water Authority (UNRMWA)

 UNRMWA manages Lake Palestine.
-Their dock-standards manual is more conservative on piling embedment and clearance than TRWD's — the upper end of the lake is shallow and silt-prone, which the standards reflect.
+Their published rules and dock standards are more conservative on piling embedment and clearance than TRWD's — the upper end of the lake is shallow and silt-prone, which the standards reflect.
 UNRMWA's application asks for the standard packet plus a cove-specific drawing for projects upstream of certain markers.

 Approval cycles run 3–5 weeks typically.
 UNRMWA is reasonable to work with but rigorous on the technical drawings — under-detailed submittals get returned, not approved-with-conditions.
 Spend the time on the package up front.